websecnl/BG3_Camera_Hack/README.md

 This project is the same thing as: https://github.com/shalzuth/BG3Cam

+So Special Thanks to @shalzuth for the inspiration :)

-Only difference is that we made a ImGui variant of it.
+The main difference between his code and ours is that we made a ImGui variant of it (Interactable from within the game instead of outside the game).

 # Usage